 Written by Reginald Hudlin

 Inks by Klaus Johnson

 Published by Marvel Comics

 Other than that, I did enjoy it.
 It did well in establishing the personalities of the characters, especially T’Challa who is seen as honorable and brave, yet also a bit arrogant.
 Shuri is both in awe of and envious of her brother, and you can see that T’shan is destined to be trouble.
-The final confrontations between T’Challa and Klaw as well as Shuri vs. The Radioactive Man, not to mention Batroc vs the Dora Milajae (T’Challa’s ceremonial bodyguards, given an updated look here which make them look more like badass African warriors, as opposed to rap music video vixens like in the preceding series).
-The story here, with a few tweeks, would be the prefect plot for a live-screen film, if that is really in development.
+The final confrontations between T’Challa and Klaw as well as Shuri vs. The Radioactive Man, not to mention Batroc vs the Dora Milajae (T’Challa’s ceremonial bodyguards, given an updated look here which makes them look more like badass African warriors, as opposed to rap music video vixens like in the preceding series).
+The story here, with a few tweaks, would be the perfect plot for a live-screen film if that is really in development.

 And, to top it off, John Romita Jr. (who, sadly, only drew this opening arc) provides BEAUTIFUL artwork.
 His pencils are phenomenal, and really fit the tone of this story.
 His artwork gets an A+, and combined with Hudlin’s writing it’s enough for me to give this story: